 Testing for aflatoxins is mandatory in Canada under the Cannabis Act.
 In the United States, testing for Aflatoxins is contingent on the state you live in — some require testing while others do not.

-Many CoAs also test for the presence of heavy metals as cannabis, particularly hemp, can be a bioaccumulator.
+Many CoAs also test for the presence of heavy metals as cannabis can be a bioaccumulator.
 These can include mercury, arsenic, cadmium, and lead.
 Any amounts of heavy metals present will be listed here.

 CoAs often test for a variety of pesticides or plant growth regulators (PGRs) commonly used on cannabis.